-Timer 2 is a 16-bit Timer/Counter that can operate as either a timer or an event counter.
+Timer 2 is a 16 bit Timer/Counter that can operate as either a timer or an event counter.
 The type of operation is selected by bit C/T2 in the SFR T2CON (shown in Table 2).
 Timer 2 has three operating modes: capture, auto-reload (up or down counting), and baud rate generator.
-The modes are selected by bits in T2CON, as shown in Table 3.
+The modes are selected by bits in T2CON, as shown in Table 8.
+Timer 2 consists of two 8-bit registers, TH2 and TL2.
+In the